mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 Beside the pre-integrated, supported providers, you can bring in any other CAPI provider.
 This blog post shows you the needed steps to run DKP on Hetzner Cloud by using the Hetzner CAPI provider.

+Please note that all additional CAPI providers, which are not part of DKP, are not supported by D2iQ.

 ## What is CAPI?

 Kubernetes Cluster API (CAPI) is an official sub project from Kubernetes.
 The goal of CAPI is to provide a modular framework for deployment and lifecycle management of Kubernetes clusters.
 At a glance CAPI provides a declarative API and a toolset (for example `clusterctl`) to create and manage Kubernetes clusters as a Kubernetes object.